-An all-in-one computer takes all of a desktop computer's internal hardware components and builds them into the same case that houses the monitor.
+An All-in-One computer takes all the desktop computer's internal hardware components and builds them into the same case that houses the monitor.
 The overall effect is a smaller computer footprint and often, a cleaner appearance as there are fewer wires showing.
-Today, the most popular brands that manufacture all-in-one computers include Acer, Apple, ASUS, Dell, HP, and Lenovo.
+Today, the most popular brands that manufacture All-in-One computers include Acer, Apple, ASUS, Dell, HP, and Lenovo.

 All-in-One computers often have larger monitor sizes in the 21-inch to 27-inch range.
 They come with a keyboard and mouse but do not include a printer.
 They may also feature a touch screen display, like that found on many laptop computers and mobile devices.

 In the 1980s, All-in-One computers started appearing with the introduction of the Apple Macintosh computer, Compaq Portable, the Osborne I, and the TRS-80 Model II.
 It was Apple who widely popularized the All-in-One with the introduction of the iMac in the late 1990s.